nikolassv/bartib/README.md

 bartib -h
 ```

-### Start a new task
+### Start a new activity

-Start a new task with a short description and an associated project:
+Start a new activity with a short description and an associated project:

 ```
-bartib start -p "The name of the associated project" -d "A description of the task"
+bartib start -p "The name of the associated project" -d "A description of the activity"
 ```

-This will also stop all currently running tasks.
+This will also stop all currently running activities.

-### Stop a running task
+### Stop a running activity

-Stops the currently running task:
+Stops the currently running activity:

 ```
 bartib stop
 ```

-### List all currently running tasks
+### List all currently running activities

 ```
 bartib current
 ```

-### List tasks
+### List activities

-All tasks:
+All activities:

 ```
 bartib list
 ```

-Do not group tasks by date:
+Do not group activities by date:

 ```
 bartib list --no_grouping
 ```

-List tasks in a given time range:
+List activities in a given time range:

 ```
 bartib list --from 2021-03-01 --to 2021-11-01
 ```

-List tasks on a given day:
+List activities on a given day:

 ```
 bartib list --date 2021-05-17